sancsoft/beegit.github.io/Product/_posts/2014-07-03-seven-tips.md

 Those are a few tricks that have worked for me.
 How do you get the best content from others on your team?
 Tweet us at @[ProjectBeegit](https://twitter.com/ProjectBeegit) or find me at the links below to share your ideas.

-____

-Mike Cottrill is a former magazine editor and the co-founder and CEO of Beegit.
-Find Mike on Twitter @[mrcottrill](https://twitter.com/mrcottrill) or connect with him on [LinkedIn](https://www.linkedin.com/in/mikecottrill).